dave-hillier/Nemcache/README.md

 # Nemcache

-Nemcache is a Memcached server implemented in C# 4.5.
+Nemcache is a persistent, key-value store implemented in C# 4.5.
-[Memcached](http://memcached.org/) is an in-memory key-value store for small chunks of arbitrary data (strings, objects) from results of database calls, API calls, or page rendering.
-Nemcache can be used as a drop in replacement and is compatible with existing Memcache clients.
+It is client compatible with [Memcache](http://memcached.org/) (an in-memory key-value store).

 ## Installation